It's super easy to embed videos, images, tweets, audio, and other content into your WordPress site using a simple

-All you need to do to embed something into a post or page is to post the URL to it into your content area.
-Make sure that the URL is on its own line and not hyperlinked (clickable when viewing the post).
+To embed a video or another object into a post or page, place its URL into the content area.
+Make sure the URL is on its own line and not hyperlinked (clickable when viewing the post).

 Check out this cool video: http://www.youtube.com/watch?v=dQw4w9WgXcQ That was a cool video.

 [embed] shortcode.
 It will accomplish the same effect, but does not require the URL to be on its own line.
-It also allows you to set a maximum (but not fixed) width and height, like so:
+Using

 [embed width="123" height="456"]...[/embed]